HTTP Server Configuration

 Configuration

-Set up OAuth via environment variables or .env
+Set up OAuth via environment variables or .env file:

 # Enable OAuth authentication